ukthapa/doc-poc/content/docs/guides/commisions.md

 6.	**Amount** - Enter the amount of commission.
 7.	**Payment Done** -Click the check box if the payment is already done.
 8.	**Assigned To** - Enter the name of the user to whom the commission is assigned.
-9.	**Save** - Click Save to add the new lead.
+9.	**Save** - Click Save to add the new commission.
 10.	**Cancel** - Click Cancel to re-enter the details.

-Once the lead is saved it will look like as shown below:
+Once the commission is saved it will look like as shown below:

 {{< img-simple src="/images/commission8.png"  alt="Dashboard" class="">}}

-After saving the lead you can view the details of the commission.
+After saving the commission you can view the details of the commission.
 We will now see how to view the details.

 ## Details